Fundamentals of Prosperity

 3 John 1:2 Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth.

-The prospering of the soul should involve reading and studying the accounts of the Word, thinking, or pondering, or mediating on what you know from God’s Word.
+The prospering of the soul should involve reading and studying the accounts of the Word, thinking, pondering, or mediating on what you know from God’s Word.
 Make the Word part of your life because of your love for God.
 For example, being kind, forgiving and loving one another becomes part of our lives as we meditate on God’s love for us in Christ.
 As our soul prospers, our believing of God’s Word increases; we learn the principle of giving and receiving, and we find it easier to prosper.

 In some of the verses above, God tells us, rather implores us to give.
 Then He explains that we will not be poorer for doing so, for we will receive back in the same measure that we gave.
 If we give sparingly, we will receive back sparingly, but if we give bountifully, we will receive bountifully.